Georgian Special Operations Command: Women in the special operations forces

 Apart from very few exceptions, it is generally prohibited for women to be part of the special operations forces.
 However, that regulation does not deny them entrance to the special operations forces in general.
 There have been cases of female individuals passing the application and qualification courses, in one recorded case even surpassing the scores of some of their fellow male candidates.
 However such individuals were excluded from combat assignment.
-The special operations forces reportedly have had a female sniper.
-Passing the special forces sniper course is one of the most challenging in the Georgian military.

 Selection and courses

 The four main education and training schools are the Special Forces School, Rangers School, Snipers School and Airborne School, which vary in admission criteria, requirements and difficulty.
 To become special forces member, servicemen have to successfully complete every single school.
 The qualification and training itself is monitored by NATO instructors of leading special forces units.
 In addition US and Georgian special forces regularly conduct joint training exercises.
 The overall admission criteria include physical, psychological health and durability.
 The applicants passing rate for special forces never exceeds 10% and lies usually somewhere around 5%.
 At least 90% of the applicants have served in peacekeeping operations.
 To be allowed for selection it is required to have served at least two years in the defense forces.
 The candidate's general abilities and physical conditions will be tested with their current commander's recommendation taken into account.